huggingface/dataset-viewer/docs/source/filter.md

 # Filter rows in a dataset

-Datasets Server provides a `/filter` endpoint for filtering rows in a dataset.
+The dataset viewer provides a `/filter` endpoint for filtering rows in a dataset.

 <Tip warning={true}>
   Currently, only <a href="./parquet">datasets with Parquet exports</a>
-  are supported so Datasets Server can index the contents and run the filter query without downloading the whole dataset.
+  are supported so the dataset viewer can index the contents and run the filter query without downloading the whole dataset.
 </Tip>

-This guide shows you how to use Datasets Server's `/filter` endpoint to filter rows based on a query string.
+This guide shows you how to use the dataset viewer's `/filter` endpoint to filter rows based on a query string.
 Feel free to also try it out with [ReDoc](https://redocly.github.io/redoc/?url=https://datasets-server.huggingface.co/openapi.json#operation/filterRows).

 The `/filter` endpoint accepts the following query parameters: